twilio-professional-services/flex-project-template/web-app-examples/twilio-video-demo-app/README.md

 - The initial view that is loaded at the base URL
 - Provides the ability to create or join a video room
 - Form inputs for `Participant Name` (name shown in room) and `Room Name` (Twilio Video Room to join/create)
-- If you append the `identity` parameter to the URL, this will autopopulate the `Participant Name` field and disable it.
+- If you append the `identity` parameter to the URL, this will auto-populate the `Participant Name` field and disable it.
-- If you append the `roomName` parameter to the URL, this will autopopulate the `Room Name` field and disable it.
+- If you append the `roomName` parameter to the URL, this will auto-populate the `Room Name` field and disable it.
 - If you append both the `identity` and `roomName` parameters to the URL, this will automatically proceed to the `Pre-Join Screen`, without requiring any user input.

 ### [Pre-Join Screen](/components/screens/PreJoinScreen/PreJoinScreen.tsx)